 - Holy and Demonic (opposite Alignment)

-Oversize armor is slightly larger than normal, made to fit over-sized races such as Orcs, Centaurs and Minotaurs.
+Oversize armor is slightly larger than normal, while still using a conventional designs.
+It is made to fit large races such as Centaurs, Minotaurs, and Ogres.
 Oversized armor costs 10% more, though the actual size of the armor piece (in terms of bag space) is unaffected.
-Over-sized armor pieces cannot be worn by non-oversized races, though they can be modified by someone with the appropriate Secondary Skill (i.e. cloth armor can be upsized or downsized by a Tailor).
-Upsizing or downsizing armor is treated as a “repair” job with the cost set at 10% of the normal purchase price.
+Over-sized armor pieces cannot be worn by anyony that is not considered a large race, though they can be modified by someone with the appropriate Secondary Skill (i.e. cloth armor can be upsized or downsized by a Tailor).
+Upsizing or downsizing armor is treated as a "repair" job with the cost set at 10% of the normal purchase price.

 Reduces opponent’s parry and/or block by an amount equal to the percentage listed (i.e. a sword with 20% overpowering against a 30% block shield would reduce the block to 10%).
 Overpowering also effects ward-offs, giving a percentage chance to ignore the ward-off after having failed the required Initiative Sta roll-off (i.e. using a sword with 20% overpowering, opponent elects to ward-off an attack, if failing the Initiative stat roll-off, then roll percentiles (1d100) where a results equal to or less than 20 ignore the ward-off).

 The percentage chance that weapon can be used to parry an opponent’s physical melee attack.
 Can only be used once per round, and must be announced prior to any enemy hit rolls made.